-If you are looking for such a machine, please send us an inquiry on this website.
+If you are looking for prepreg machines, please send us an inquiry on this website.

-Jota Machinery: Your Reliable CFRP CFRTP Prepreg Production Line Manufacturer in China
+Jota Machinery: Your Reliable CFRTP CFRP Prepreg Machine Manufacturer in China

-Jota is the original CFRP CFRTP prepreg production line manufacturer here in China.
+Jota is the original CFRTP CFRP prepreg machine manufacturer here in China.

 With our own factory and CNC center, equipment quality could be effectively guaranteed.